 - diabetes – beta-blockers can hide the symptoms of low blood sugar levels

 This section doesn’t include every possible side-effect of beta-blockers.
 Please read the patient information leaflet that comes with your medicine for more details.
-Some common side-effects are:
+The following are some of the more common side-effects.